Haigh Foundry: Locomotives and other products

-The company built two broad gauge locomotives for the Great Western Railway with upward gearing in 1838 but these were not successful and the gearing was removed around 1840.
+The company built two broad gauge locomotives with geared drive for the Great Western Railway in 1838 but these were not successful and the gearing was removed around 1840.
 Four more s for the South Devon Railway were built to a design by Daniel Gooch in the 1850s (Damon, Falcon, Orion and Priam).
 The works continued to build locomotives on their account, and under sub-contract.
 Among these were long boiler types for Jones and Potts and three for T.R.Crampton.

 In 1855 two locomotives for use in the Crimean War, capable of hauling guns up inclines as steep as 1 in 10, were reputed to have been built with horizontal cylindrical furnaces, rather than rectangular fireboxes, and boilers fed by force pumps.
 They were described as having outside cylinders driving the third set of wheels, while two pairs of wheels were flangeless.
 The description given here is from the only reference to them from an unreliable list produced in the 1890s.
 No such engines were recorded in the Crimea, and it is probable they were never built.

 When the lease expired in 1856, Haigh Foundry had built over 100 locomotives, produced swing bridges for Hull Docks, ironwork for the Albert Dock in Liverpool and some massive pumping engines.
 The pumping engine for Mostyn Colliery, Flintshire weighing 30 tons was 17 feet long and had a 100" bore cylinder and it is believed that when built in 1848, it was the largest cylinder in the world.

-In 1849 the company delivered about 1000 yards of 40 inch cast-iron water pipes for the Manchester Corporation Waterworks Scheme in the Longdendale Chain.
+In 1849 the company delivered about 1000 yards of 40 inch cast-iron water pipes for the Manchester Corporation Waterworks scheme in the Longdendale Chain.

 Birley & Thompson

 The new leasees, Birley & Thompson, concentrated on heavy engineering but made at least two locomotives and quoted unsuccessfully for the Festiniog Railway's 'Prince' class.
 The company produced stationary engines including a 100" x 14 ft stroke beam engine for the Talargoch Lead Mine (the engine house survives) and a 1000 h.p.
 McNaught compound beam engine for a cotton spinning mill.
 Other examples were supplied to many Lancashire collieries.

 Until 1860, everything that Haigh Foundry made had to be hauled up the steep and twisting Leyland Mill Lane.
 Teams of up to 48 horses were needed, many hired from local farmers.
 However a railway line was built from the Earl of Crawford & Balcarres' colliery network at Aspull in 1860 and was replaced in 1869 by a link from the Lancashire Union Railway's 'Whelley' loop.

 The foundry designed and built large winding, pumping and mill engines, heavy engineering and architectural castings until early 1885.
 The firm's assets were sold in September of that year.
 Many of the foundry buildings survive along with two cast iron bridges used by the works railway line.
-Part of the premises is still an iron foundry, though on a somewhat smaller scale.